• Accessibility

 In Rockland County:

-• Slightly more than 10% at Van Houten Farms in Orangeburg with some flashes of yellow and red.
+• Up to 10% at Van Houten Farms in Orangeburg with touches of yellow.

 In Ulster County: